-Here are a few tips for working with the various options in the Mask pane:
+Here are a few tips for working with the various masking options:

 - You can use multiple masking tools to create, modify and refine masks.
-For example, you can start with a luminosity mask, adjust the tonal range of the mask with the Levels or Window sliders, and then further refine your mask by painting in or out with the Masking Brush or Masking Bug.
-Adding a luminosity mask always overrides the current mask (as is the case with the Al Quick Mask tool), however, so you should start there. - While the AI-based masking tools can be quite good when building selections, they aren't perfect.
-You should inspect your AI masks after applying them, and use the other masking tools the Refine Brush, and Chisel or Blur tools or the Mask Options section to fine-tune your selections. - Use the Feather slider to smooth transitions between masked and unmasked sections. - Lowering the Density slider helps intensify an effect after you've created a mask.
-Think of it like a 'reverse fade': at the 100, all of your mask is viewable, at 0, the mask is entirely white. - Don't forget that masks aren't just for filters and local adjustments; you can create a master layer mask that will apply your selection to the cumulative adjustments made in the Edit module.
+For example, you can start with a luminosity mask, adjust the tonal range of the mask with the Levels or Window sliders, and then further refine your mask by painting in or out with the Masking Brush or Gradient Mask.
+Adding a luminosity mask always overrides the current mask (as is the case with the Quick Mask Al brush), however, so you should start there. - While the AI-based masking tools can be quite good when building selections, they aren't perfect.
+You should inspect your AI masks after applying them, and use the other masking tools, or the Refine, Chisel or Blur masks, or the masking options to fine-tune your selections. - Use the Feather slider to smooth transitions between masked and unmasked sections. - Lowering the Density slider helps intensify an effect after you've created a mask.
+Think of it like a 'reverse fade': at 100, all of your mask is viewable, at 0, the mask is entirely white. - Don't forget that masks aren't just for Effects filters and Local Adjustments; you can create a master layer mask that will apply your selection to the cumulative adjustments made.
 To do this, click on the Mask icon to the right of the layer. - It can sometimes be helpful to use the same mask on different filters, so use the Copy button to grab the contents of a mask from one filter and the Paste button to paste that onto the mask of another filter.
 The Invert command can be invaluable when you wish to apply a filter to the opposite portion of a photo, such as a sky and your foreground. - Because masks are tied to the actual pixels of the current photo (or layer), they cannot be copied from one photo to another, or between layers in a multi-layered document.